aeonken/nodenut-logger/README.md

 # nodenut-logger
-An async logging library for node.js
+An async logging library for node.js written on top of winston.